hoshsadiq/m3ufilter/README.md

     A list of filters to limit this providers setter to.
 The same logic applies as the above filters method, and thus again, must return true/false.
 If true, it will run the setters.

+##### EPG providers

+- `epg_providers`

+    This is a list of providers of where to retrieve EPG data from.
+Each entry in here must be able to retrieve _valid_ XMLTV data.
+If it unable to decode the full XML, it will skip over it.
+This is an array (see example above).

+- `epg_providers.url` (`string`)

+    The URL of where to retrieve the EPG data.
+This can start with `file://` to retrieve a list from a local file system (this must be an absolute path).

+- `epg_providers.channel_id_renames` (`map`)

+    This is a key value pair of channel IDs to rename within the XMLTV.
+This is useful in case the EPG data's channel IDs don't match the channel IDs in the M3U files.
+This will change the ID.

 ##### For filters, name and setters, the following functions are available:

 - `strlen(text string) int`